dianeyeo/mth251/slides.md

 - list []: a collection of items, usually the items all have the same type

-  - sequence type
-  - sortable
-  - grow and shrink as needed
-  - most widely used
+  - sequence type, sortable, grow and shrink as needed, most widely used

 - tuple (): a collection which is ordered and unchangeable